How To Upload File To Azure Blob Storage

 Sign in to Azure

-The first thing is we need to login into Azure with the below cmdlet
+The first thing is we need to log in to Azure with the below cmdlet

 PS C:\WINDOWS\system32> Login-AzureRmAccount